Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 Heat Warnings

-The HNHU declares heat warnings when prolonged exposure to outdoor conditions could prove dangerous to public health.
-Environment and Climate Change Canada’s meteorological services notifies Public Health when there is an impending heat event forecast for our area.
+The HNHU declares heat warnings when prolonged exposure to outdoor conditions could harm public health.
+Environment and Climate Change Canada’s meteorological services notify Public Health when an impending heat event is forecast for our area.

 The HNHU will then issue a Heat Warning or Extended Heat Warning based on the duration and intensity of the expected conditions: